Spanish taxes on rental income of Spanish residents

 In the period in which you rented out the property you must include all income.
 So not just rental income, but also the costs you charge the tenant, such as electricity.
 Up to six months of rent arrears will also be charged as income.

 You may deduct costs from the rent if the costs were incurred during the rental period and if the costs were incurred to rent out the property.
-Deductible costs include mortgage interest, repair and replacement costs (not renovation costs), municipal taxes such as the IBI, contributions to the community of co-owners/urbanisation, cleaning costs, insurance, publicity and real estate agency costs, property depreciation of 3% per year, moveable depreciation of 10% per year, etc.
+Deductible costs are the mortgage interest, repair and replacement costs (not renovation costs), municipal taxes such as the IBI, contributions to the community of co-owners/urbanisation, cleaning costs, insurance, publicity and brokerage costs, property depreciation of 3% per year, moveable depreciation of 10% per year if furniture is listed separately in the contract, etc.

 Note: you may deduct these costs if they were incurred during the rental period.
 Thus, you will have to prorate annual fixed costs.
 If you rent for 6 months a year, you can only deduct half of the fixed costs.